 In 2014, the World Bank shouldered a $159 million financial requirement of a solar project in Morocco.
 The project is no other than the “Noor-Ouarzazate Concentrated Solar Power Project”.
 The financing is proposed to magnify and support the development of a Moroccan solar energy complex with the aim of augmenting the complex’s energy production.
 As of October 2014, the complex’s production capacity reached to 160 megawatts with the plan of increasing it up to 350 megawatts.

-The NOOR in the face of solar projects in Morocco, developed by MASEN have the desire to generate solid progressive externalities, while taking full advantage of the collaborations between the diverse stakeholders.
+The NOOR in the face of solar projects in Morocco, developed by MASEN has the desire to generate solid progressive externalities, while taking full advantage of the collaborations between the diverse stakeholders.
 These positive externalities must create the first benefit which is building power plants in naturally unconventional areas.

 The action of MASEN is to confirm the assimilation of the solar complex in their nearby environment, securing optimal value to people through developmental projects in the short and medium time frame.
 It is useful in creating a local impetus around the core to assist in the economic and social development of these specific areas.

-The local development strategy of MASEN is assembled around the necessities of the areas.
+The local development strategy of MASEN is assembled to the necessities of the areas.
 In Ouarzazate, the strategy caters around the following three areas of effort.
 The first is to make the other territories in Morocco accessible with the construction of telecommunications infrastructure, and the development of water and energy networks.
-The second, is its influence to the improvement of social wellbeing by providing access to health care and education, and a program to improve the employability of local people through conventions and trainings.
-Last but not the least is the development of a dynamic territories with the strengthening of organizations, stimulation of entrepreneurship, cultural activities and the carrying out works and services related to the plant.
+The second, is its influence to the improvement of social wellbeing by providing access to health care and education, and a program to improve the employability of local people through conventions and training.
+Last but not the least is the development of dynamic territories with the strengthening of organizations, stimulation of entrepreneurship, cultural activities and the carrying out works and services related to the plant.

 MASEN’s respect for the environment is a major component of its interests, in the construction of solar projects in Morocco.
 It is in the seeking stage of the sites for these solar projects when the process where a series of pre-qualification studies are performed in order to take into consideration the environmental dimension and providing methods for these projects to be developed and must be effectively integrated into its environment.